uiriansan/data-structures/README.md

 > [!WARNING]
 > I wrote this code exclusively for learning purposes.
-It's not the most stable nor optimized implementation.
+It's not the prettiest implementation.

 - [X] Dynamic array;
 - [ ] Linked Lists: